Days Gone hands-on — This open world is always trying to kill you

 The freakers were drawn to the sound and a bunch of them started arriving.
 I had to shoot and dodge them and then find my bike.
 Then I got on and started driving through the freakers.
 I made it out and returned to the ranger tower where my friend was waiting for me.
 I didn’t encounter any wolf packs on the way, so I guess I should consider myself lucky.

 He was lying on a cot, still.
 I shook him and he almost killed me.
-I gave him the bandages, and he the mission was over.
+I gave him the bandages, and the mission was over.
 And that was the end of my demo.
 I barely completed it, but I was hoping that there was a little more action and story in that open world mission.

 I think that Bend Studio should concentrate on delivering a more interesting story experience in the final game.
 Garvin said the team was tuning just how dangerous to make the open world.
 You want to feel like the world is attacking you, he said, but you don’t want to die at every turn.